-- (2) When costs of
+(3) When costs of -

-- (a) an attorney to his or her client;
+(a) an attorney to his or her own client;

-- (b) arbitration proceedings; or

-- (c) proceedings before a tribunal or other statutory body;
+- (b) arbitration proceedings; or - (c) proceedings before a tribunal or other statutory body;

-are to be taxed or assessed by the court, they must be assessed in accordance with rule 72.9.
+are to be taxed or assessed by the Court, they must be assessed in accordance with this Part and Part 72.

-(3) Where in any enactment there is a reference to the taxation of any costs this is to be construed as referring to the assessment of such costs in accordance with rule 72.9, unless the enactment otherwise provides.
+(4) Where in any enactment there is a reference to the taxation of any costs this is to be construed as referring to the assessment of such costs in accordance with this Part and Part 72, unless the enactment otherwise provides.